Friday the 13th Part 2: Filming

 The scene where Steel's character Ginny gets grabbed from behind by an unmasked Jason in the climax took three takes to shoot it right.
 Steel was tense and frightened during filming of the scene.

-Rumors sparked that John Furey left before the film wrapped, as his character Paul does not appear in the end.
+Rumors sparked that John Furey left before the film wrapped, as his character Paul does not appear in the final scene.
 In truth, his character was not intended to have appeared.
+Furey stated, "I was there for the whole production," which director Miner verified, commenting: "John was a total professional and he did everything that was asked of him.
+If the ending was vague, it was the film's fault, not his."